shayelorgelly/present/README.md

-a present\n
+# A Present

-binary in releases is made with pyinstaller
+The binary in the [Releases](./releases) folder is made with PyInstaller.